rafaeltmbr/clock/README.md

 # Alarm Clock
 This project is a reengineering of an alarm clock used on **Android version 4.4.4**.
-The goal is for it to be responsive and made without any framework, just vanilla javascript.
+The goal is for it to be responsive and build without any using framework, just vanilla javascript.
-Animations have to be performed by css when possible.
-Also, the javascript code just change some of the HTML elements attributes, then it makes possible for css to enter in action and perform whatever is has to do.
+Is preferable for animations to be created by CSS.
+Also, the javascript code just changes some of the HTML elements attributes, then it makes possible for CSS to animate and hold state.

 ## Tecnologies
 * **CSS** - Compiled by SASS